Plant and Protect

 Formal horticulture training programs are drying up; competition in the labor market is high; and gardens themselves don’t always have the time, resources, or infrastructure in place to support regular training or professional development.
 Entry-level horticulturists may not come in with the foundation of knowledge needed to effectively care for living collections, and experienced garden staff may not have the time to devote to developing consistent, comprehensive training programs.

-To address these issues, The Morton Arboretum has been awarded a National Leadership Grant from the Institute of Museum and Library Services (IMLS) to develop a foundational curriculum for horticulture staff that will be applicable across the public garden industry.
-During the grant period, participating public gardens and arboreta will have free access to training materials through Arborversity, The Morton Arboretum’s online learning management system.
+To address these issues, The Morton Arboretum is developing a foundational curriculum for horticulture staff that will be applicable across the public garden industry.
+Training materials will be available for participating public gardens through Arborversity, The Morton Arboretum’s online learning management system.

-At the end of this three-year, grant-funded program, we will have developed:
+At the end of this project, we will have developed:

-• A curriculum, co-created with professionals from across the country, that captures a shared understanding of the basic skills necessary for horticulture roles at public gardens (Phase 1, fall 2024-summer 2025);
+• A curriculum, co-created with professionals from across the country, that captures a shared understanding of the basic skills necessary for horticulture roles at public gardens; and

 Project Partners